The site has been under provincial management since 2020.

 The Lake George mine operated intermittently from 1876 until its closure in 1996, when falling antimony prices and weak market conditions rendered it uneconomic.

-Despite its long history, the project remains at an early stage from a development standpoint.
 Government technical documents indicate that an updated resource estimate will be required before any mining decision, with no mineral rights to be granted until a formal exploration agreement is reached.

 Submissions will be accepted until May 4, followed by an evaluation period through early June.

-The company said the dataset consolidates decades of exploration and drilling records, including information used in a 2014 mineral resource estimate, providing a foundation for future evaluation and exploration planning.
+The company said the dataset consolidates decades of exploration and drilling records, including information used in a 2014 resource estimate, providing a foundation for future evaluation and exploration planning.

 Hertz Energy has also acquired mineral claims surrounding the Lake George site and outlined plans for a diamond drilling program targeting extensions of known mineralized zones.

-Antimony, a metal traditionally used in flame retardants, has gained strategic importance in energy storage, solar technology, and defense applications, including munitions and night-vision systems.
+Antimony, a metal traditionally used in flame retardants, has gained strategic importance in energy storage, solar technology and defense applications, including munitions and night-vision systems.

 Global supply of antimony remains highly concentrated.
-China, Russia and Tajikistan have historically accounted for more than 90 percent of production, leaving Western economies exposed to supply disruptions.
+China, Russia and Tajikistan have historically accounted for more than 90 percent of production, leaving western economies exposed to supply disruptions.

 That risk became more apparent earlier this year when China imposed an export ban on antimony shipments to the US, contributing to a surge in prices to around US$50,000 per ton.